Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Discussion and Conclusions

-The key findings of our work for the probed regime are as follows: Given an initial spatial configuration of 10 density concentrations with Gaussian profiles and with similar masses, the main effect of increasing repulsive interactions is to expand the resulting solitons and reduce their central density, with interaction energy gradually replacing the quantum pressure in acting as the main factor suppressing the soliton collapse.
+The key findings of the present work for the probed regime are as follows: Given an initial spatial configuration of 10 density concentrations with Gaussian profiles and with similar masses, the main effect of increasing repulsive interactions is to expand the resulting solitons and reduce their central density, with interaction energy replacing the quantum pressure in acting as the main factor preventing the soliton from collapsing under its own gravity.
 For the parameter values investigated here, the most strongly interacting soliton cores of the resulting halos intrude into the Thomas-Fermi regime but remain moderately interacting, with the maximum achieved $g/g_* \equiv \Gamma_g \approx 6.3$ and with mildly increasing mass - see Fig.~\ref{fig:2} and table 1.
-An increasing $g$ also leads to reduced coherence and a depletion of the condensate fraction at the centre of the halo, implying the existence of enhanced density fluctuations on top of the coherent core, compared to the non-interacting case.
+An increasing $g$, resulting in a higher overall total energy in the system initialization, leads to the formation of solitonic cores with lower central density and a broader size, resulting in an effective shallower gravitational potential and non-negligible condensate depletion.
+Our discussion of depletion was underpinned by the fact that the numerical study of the Gross-Pitaevskii-Poisson equations facilitates a simultaneous analysis of both coherent and incoherent modes of the system, noting that the condensate should only be identified as the coherent part of the entire simulated classical field, in the sense of the Penrose-Onsager mode corresponding to the largest eigenvalue.